client guides · 06 Nov 2022

 Right after you create a developer account, you get access to App Store Connect, where you can manage your apps and access all the information about them.

-But while enrolling as a legal entity, you need to go through a verification process and get a D-U-N-S Number, a unique nine-digit business identifier.
+To enroll as a legal entity, you need to go through a verification process and get a D-U-N-S Number, a unique nine-digit business identifier.
 It’s better to get it beforehand since obtaining a D-U-N-S Number can take some time.

-2. Create a New App and Fill in the Product Page
+2. Create a new app and fill in the product page

 In order to create a new app, open My Apps, and tap the plus button in iOS App Store Connect.